UtahMountainBiking.com is your source for bike trail info, repair instructions, feature articles, first aid, fitness, and goodies.

 Barrel Roll Trail

 The Barrel Roll Trail is an intermediate-level trail in the Santa Clara River Preserve, just west of Santa Clara.
 It's a loop ride 6 miles in length.
-Starting altitude is 3100 feet, top 3500.
+Starting elevation is 3100 feet, top 3500.
 The trail undulates up and down, making total climbing around 700.
 You'll like this ride.
 It's quick and close to civilization, not too brutal, with nice views.
-It shares a trailhead with the Black Brush trail.

 Navigation is straight-forward.
-There are no forks or branches.
+Forks are plainly marked.
 Just ride to the start of the loop 0.1 miles from the trailhead, and decide which way you want to ride.
 I like clockwise, because it puts a couple of tricky rock stunts on the downhill.
 If you like a challenge, ride the loop both directions to see if you can clear everything both up and down.

 As we gain a little altitude, we see inspiring views to the north.
 Above Santa Clara and Ivins rise red cliffs of red Navajo sandstone from the Jurassic Period fronting white cliffs also of Navajo.
 In the middle are cinder cones from lava eruptions of about a million years ago, with the Pine Valley Mountains (volcanic granite) in the background.
 It's January, and it's a beautiful day for riding.